silversunseven/Ansible/README.md

 # Ansible

-## 1. Commission 4 VM's over your favorite platform
+## 1. Commission 4 VM's
 The instructions here are primarily for the Ubuntu OS.
 Commision 4 VM's over at your cloud provider.
+I used https://cloud.digitalocean.com.
 Be sure to add your public key to all the servers and call them:

 lnx001
 lnx002